gioblu/PJON/specification/PJON-dynamic-addressing-specification-v1.0.md

 ```

 ### PJON™ dynamic addressing specification v1.0
-This draft defines the dynamic addressing procedure used by a device in multi-master configuration or the one imposed and regulated by master in a master-slave configuration.
+This document defines the dynamic addressing procedure used by a device in multi-master configuration or the one imposed and regulated by master in a master-slave configuration.

 ### Master-slave dynamic addressing
 ```cpp